 Favorite quote from the author:

 If you’re like me and read the title of this book, Against Empathy, you were immediately curious.
 How can anyone be against empathy?
 Isn’t that like being against something inherently good and innocent like puppies or babies?
 Not exactly.
 If you step back and really think about empathy, you might be surprised about what it drives people to do.

 Empathy is an emotional response that allows us as humans to ‘feel’ what other people are going through.
 It is not to be confused with sympathy, which is feeling for someone, rather than feeling with them.
 Though stepping into another’s shoes doesn’t seem all that bad, it does come with limitations.
 Because empathy is based on emotion, not logic, it doesn’t always judge fairly.

-In Against Empathy: The Case for Rational Compassion, author and Yale psychologist Paul Bloom encourages us to open our eyes and realize that empathy isn’t perfect.
-It doesn’t always steer us in the right direction.
-Empathy is biased, prejudiced, innumerate, overly emotional, and sometimes selfish.
+In Against Empathy: The Case for Rational Compassion, author and Yale psychologist Paul Bloom shows us that empathy isn’t perfect.
+It can be biased, prejudiced, innumerate, overly emotional, and sometimes selfish.
 The book focuses on research and provides a persuasive argument against empathy in today’s world.
 Though he’s not calling for an abolishment of feeling for others, he wants to help people realize that their empathy is getting in the way of making the best decisions.